GSA/plainlanguage.gov/README.md

 bundle install
 ```

-And run the site with Jekyll:
+To run the site locally, from the project folder, run:

 ```
 bundle exec jekyll serve